Celebrate Ganesh Chaturthi with Amazing Savings! Enjoy up to 50% off on all our services! 😊

 3. NoIndex in Robots.txt

 Google has stopped scanning Noindex rules from September 1, 2019.
 If your website was created before that date, you are most likely to see your ‘noindex’ website being indexed in the Google search engine result pages.
 There is an alternative if you intend to use noindex.
-Robots meta tag is an option to prevent any web page from indexing in the Google search.
+The robot meta tag is an option to prevent any web page from indexing in the Google search.

 4. Scripts and StyleSheets